-- 16.1 Contractors are required to comply with all conditions and requirements of their Contract. - 16.2 Failure to comply with Contract conditions constitutes a breach of Contract. - 16.3 The Contractor must at all times act in a lawful manner while providing services in the SMP including, without limitation, complying with all taxation legislation, privacy legislation, workers compensation and work health and safety requirements. - 16.4 In providing the Terms of Services, the Contractor shall also comply with: - 16.4.1 Any relevant Statutes, Regulations and By-Laws, and any Commonwealth, State, Territory or local authority; - 16.4.2 Other legislative requirements; and - 16.4.3 The requirement to provide information on any notification of breaches of any legislation (e.g. WorkCover NSW notifications). - 16.5 The Contractor will provide DPI with information and assistance relating to contract administration and management including, but not restricted to: - 16.5.1 Timely provision of proposed shark meshing activities; - 16.5.2 Details of the log of recorded daily shark meshing operations, including use of VMS; - 16.5.3 Make Nets available for examination and measurement by the Shark Meshing Supervisor before the start of the Meshing Season, and for examination throughout the Meshing Season; - 16.5.4 Timely provision of photographic images: - 16.5.5 Biological samples as requested; - 16.5.6 Notification of capture or entanglement of any animal; - 16.5.7 Environmental management; - 16.5.8 Management of employees and industrial relations; and - 16.5.9 Compliance with Work Health and Safety Act 2011 and Work Health and Safety Regulation 2011 (WHS administered by WorkCover NSW). - 16.6 Contractors are required to co-operate with any research or monitoring program authorised by DPI where such activities are described in-writing and provided to the Contractor.
+- 16.1 Contractors are required to comply with all conditions and requirements of their Contract, the JMA and this Plan. - 16.2 Failure to comply with Contract, JMA or this Plan's conditions constitutes a breach of Contract. - 16.3 The Contractor must at all times act in a lawful manner while providing services in the SMP including, without limitation, complying with all taxation legislation, privacy legislation, workers compensation and work health and safety requirements. - 16.4 In providing the Terms of Services, the Contractor shall also comply with: - 16.4.1 Any relevant Statutes, Regulations and By-Laws, and any Commonwealth, State, Territory or local authority; - 16.4.2 Other legislative requirements; and - 16.4.3 The requirement to provide information on any notification of breaches of any legislation (e.g. WorkCover NSW notifications). - 16.5 The Contractor will provide DPI with information and assistance relating to contract administration and management including, but not restricted to: - 16.5.1 Timely provision of proposed shark meshing activities; - 16.5.2 Details of the log of recorded daily shark meshing operations, including use of VMS and e-reporting platforms; - 16.5.3 Make Nets available for examination and measurement by DPI before the start of the Meshing Season, and for examination throughout the Meshing Season; - 16.5.4 Timely provision of photographic images; - 16.5.5 Biological samples as requested; - 16.5.6 Notification of capture or entanglement of any animal;

+- 16.5.7 Environmental management; - 16.5.8 Management of employees and industrial relations; and - 16.5.9 Compliance with Work Health and Safety Act 2011 and Work Health and Safety Regulation 2017 (WHS administered by WorkCover NSW). - 16.6 Contractors are required to cooperate with any research or monitoring program authorised by DPI or EHG where such activities are described in-writing and provided to the Contractor.